-A strong focus on self and peer assessment is evident in lessons; self and peer assessment and improvements are add in purple pen.
+A strong focus on self and peer assessment is evident in lessons; self and peer assessment and improvements are made in purple pen.
 Sufficient time is planned each lesson for high-quality and sustained student responses to take place in light of feedback to further develop and extend students' understanding and/or to address any misconceptions and to correct technical accuracy, including spellings.

 Regular opportunities are provided to deepen student understanding, extend knowledge and embed recall: this includes tier 2 and tier 3 vocabulary, low-stakes quizzing, and in providing opportunities for extended writing and deep thought.
+Do Now tasks start each lesson.